Elliott Smith (album): Content

 The album is of a similar musical style to Roman Candle in its minimalist, acoustic folk sound.
 Smith mostly appears alone on his acoustic guitar, although he is occasionally backed up by the odd musical instrument, such as a harmonica and drums.
 Rolling Stone wrote of the album, "the music burrows, digging up gems of structure, melody and lyrical vividness that belie his naïve delivery [...] the sound is hummable pop, slowed and drugged, with tricky but unshowy guitar work driving the melodies forward".

 The album's lyrics contain many references to drug use, which Smith claimed were merely metaphorical.

 The album cover depicts two figures falling or jumping from a building.
 It is a xeroxed copy of a photograph taken by J.J.
 Gonson of a 1992 art installation at the former Museum of Modern Art at 17 Husova Street in Old Town, Prague.
 Gonson also photographed the cover for Roman Candle.

 The lyrics also contain references to Portland's neighborhood Foster-Powell and Alphabet Historic District, St. Ides malt liquor and the borough of Queens in New York City.

-The song "Clementine" is a reworking of the 19th century American western folk ballad "Oh My Darling, Clementine", which Smith would reference again in a later song, "Sweet Adeline", released in 1998 on XO.
+The song "Clementine" is a reworking of the 19th century American western folk ballad "Oh My Darling, Clementine", which Smith referenced again in a later song, "Sweet Adeline", released on XO (1998).

 The song "Christian Brothers" was also performed with Heatmiser in a full-band arrangement, recorded around the same time as the version featured on Elliott Smith; Heatmiser's version was released on the soundtrack of Heaven Adores You, a 2014 documentary about Smith's life and music.

 Thematically, Smith said that he "personally can't get more dark" than his self-titled album.

 Release

 "Needle in the Hay", the album's only single, was released in early January 1995.

 Elliott Smith was released on July 21, 1995, through Kill Rock Stars, making it his first full-length album on the label.
 In contrast to Roman Candle, Elliott Smith was "promoted heavily", with posters of Smith appearing in the windows of record stores across the Northwest District of Portland, Oregon, where Smith lived at the time.

-The album was reissued in an remastered and expanded 25th anniversary edition on August 28, 2020.
+The album was reissued in a remastered and expanded 25th anniversary edition on August 28, 2020.
 The release also features a live album, Live at Umbra Penumbra, a 1994 performance at a Portland café, thought to be the earliest-known live recording of Smith performing as a solo artist.
 As part of the anniversary edition, J.J.
 Gonson, the artist behind the Elliott Smith album cover, released a 52-page coffee table book with handwritten lyrics, words from Smith's peers about the album's creation, and a series of previously unseen photographs.
 Gonson released a series of photo prints of Smith, one per month through August 2020, available for purchase through Morrison Hotel Gallery.

 Of the reissue, Kill Rock Stars co-founder Slim Moon said: